This article may contain compensated links. Please read disclaimer for more info.

-- The Périgord Blanc: the White Périgord is located below the Pérgord Vert and the main city here is Perigueux.
+- The Périgord Blanc: the White Périgord is located below the Périgord Vert, and the main city here is Perigueux.
 The color white is in reference to its limestone soils.

-- Périgord Pourpre: the Purple Périgord corresponds to southern Dordogne, around Bergerac and its vineyard, with its leaves which turn red in autumn.
+- Périgord Pourpre: the Purple Périgord corresponds to southern Dordogne, around Bergerac and its vineyard, with its leaves that turn red in autumn.
 The main city in the Périgord Pourpre is Bergerac.

 Day 0 | Arrival

 From Paris Austerlitz, take the train to Brive-la-Gaillarde, where you can pick up your rental car.
-From there, drive to Hotel l’Abbaye, where you will spend two nights.
+From Brive, drive to Saint-Amand-de-Coly, where you will spend two nights.

 Day 1 | Vézère Valley

 Day 1 of this Dordogne road trip starts exploring the Vézère Valley, formed by the river of the same name.
-This is a place of picturesque villages and lush green landscapes, where we can follow the footsteps of the first men who inhabited this place 20,000 years ago.
+This is a place of picturesque villages and lush green landscapes, where we can follow the footsteps of the first men who inhabited the region 20,000 years ago.

 The Vézère Valley is home to incredible prehistoric sites: caves, cliffs, and troglodyte villages.
 Today, you will visit two major ones.